From Robotic Process Automation to Hyperautomation

 • Spending on the use of AI-based solutions is set against the possibility of obtaining additional information

 A great deal of technical progress has been made along the way from traditional automation to hyperautomation.
 Whereas traditional automation was characterized by task automation and event processing, process automation soon developed with conversational UX with chatbots and virtual assistants.
-The addition of business operations and artificial intelligence to the mix marked the start of the hyperautomation era.

 Benefits of hyperautomation for companies